 Community schools are statutorily required to adopt a budget by Ohio Revised Code 3314.032(C).
 However, unlike traditional public schools located in the State of Ohio, community schools are not required to follow the specific budgetary process and limits set forth in the Ohio Revised Code Chapter 5705, unless specifically provided in the contract between the School and its Sponsor.
 The contract between the School and its Sponsor does not require the School to follow the provisions Ohio Revised Code Chapter 5705; therefore, no budgetary information is presented in the basic financial statements.

 Cash and Cash Equivalents

-All cash received by the School is maintained in checking and money market deposit accounts.
+All cash received by the School is maintained in a demand deposit account.

 Intergovernmental Revenues